-You need about ¼ cup of fresh mint leaves.
+You need about ¼ cup of fresh mint leaves (not English pennyroyal).
 I don’t normally use fresh herbs, so I don’t know the “proper” way to measure them.
 I just cut a bunch of mint off my plant and washed it.

 Then I pulled the leaves off the stem and put them into a ¼ cup measuring cup.
 I pressed them down some to help keep them in the measuring cup until it looked full enough.
 See the picture above.

 You will also need ¼ cup of fresh parsley.
 I just trimmed the leaves off the stem and put them into the measuring cup the same way I did the mint leaves.
 See the picture below.

 Lastly, you will need a cup of plain Greek yogurt.
 The brand doesn’t matter, just make sure it doesn’t have any additional flavoring or additives.

 How to make homemade frozen fresh breath dog treats